BakkappaN/PlaywrightTutorialFullCourse/README.md

   env:
     CI: 'true'
 ```
-If you are in VM use as is, if you are running in self hosted agent replace pool command with
+If you are running in self hosted agent replace pool commands
 ```
 pool:
    name: AgentPoolName